stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/NewField.md

 * Blink, Drunk, and Tipsy used the time since stepmania started up, and did not stop when the game was paused.
 In ArrowDefects, these mods use the current music second.
+* PlayerOptions now uses the current music rate when tweening mods.
+If haste is on, the rate is adjusted for haste.

-# Making a theme use NewField
+# Adapting a theme to the new NoteField

-## NoteField actor removed
-The old NoteField has been removed from the Player actor on ScreenGameplay.
-The Player:set_newfield_preferred function no longer exists because it no longer has a purpose.

-## NewField preferences
+## NoteField preferences
-The _fallback theme provides a structure for preferences for the NewField.
+The _fallback theme provides a structure for preferences for the NoteField.
 These preferences cover normal things like speed and hidden, to more exotic choices such as y offset (distance from field center to receptors) and whether notes flash white before disappearing when hidden is on.

-### Enabling NewField preferences
+### Enabling NoteField preferences

 #### Loading and Saving
 The preferences should be automatically loaded and saved when profiles are